michelefenu/translations-editor/README.md

 # JSON Translation Manager

 A web application for managing and editing multi-language translation files with a user-friendly interface.
-Built with Angular 17+ and PrimeNG components.

 ## Features